 Also, all the cfms are not opened fully until the engine revs up higher under heavy throttle.
 Even under full throttle, all six barrels do not instantly open, but they quickly get there.

-Here’s a great video of a Six Barrel linkage under full throttle.
+Here’s a great video of the carburetor linkage under full throttle.
 The camera is mounted in the engine compartment pointed directly at the carbs.
 Great video and many hole shots too!

 The outer carbs have linkage bars connected to the middle carburetor.
 Although the middle carburetor doesn’t open the outer carbs under acceleration, vacuum does.